A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

-In the following we denote by~$\yhf(\bx)$ the \emph{deterministic} input-output map implied by a high-fidelity model which in most cases of practical interest is not available in closed form and expensive to evaluate (e.g., for each value of~$\bx$ the numerical solution of time-dependent, nonlinear PDEs needs to be carried out).
+In the following, we denote by~$\yhf(\bx)$ the \emph{deterministic} input-output map implied by a high-fidelity model, which in most cases of practical interest is not available in closed form and expensive to evaluate~(e.g., for each value of~$\bx$ the numerical solution of time-dependent, nonlinear PDEs needs to be carried out).
 We assume that the high-fidelity model is the reference model, i.e., its predictions~$\yhf$ coincide with the QoI.
-For clarity of the presentation we consider the scalar case, i.e.~$\yhf: \RR^d \to \RR$, where~$d=\dim(\bx)$.
+For clarity of the presentation we consider the scalar case, i.e.,~$\yhf: \Omega_{\bx} \to \RR$.
 Furthermore, to simplify the notation, we make no distinction between random variables and the values these can take.
 In this notation,~$\bx$ or~$\yhf$ denote the respective random variables and possible realizations, whereas~$\yhf(\bx)$ refers to a deterministic function.
-Scalar quantities are expressed by plain letters (e.g.,~$\yhf$ for a scalar, high-fidelity model output), in contrast to boldface letters (such as the input vector~$\bx$), which denote vector-valued quantities.
+Plain letters express scalar quantities~(e.g.,~$\yhf$ for a scalar, high-fidelity model output), in contrast to boldface letters~(such as the input vector~$\bx$), which denote vector-valued quantities.
 We denote with capital letters a data set that can either consist of scalar quantities or vector-valued quantities.
-Data sets of scalar quantities are written in plain capital letters such as the vector of row-wise scalar experimental observations~$\Yobs$.
-On the other hand, vector-valued quantities, such as the matrix of row-wise vector-valued model inputs~$\Xtrain$, are written with boldface capital letters.
-The most important distinction is made between the training data (indicated by capital letter but without further superscripts, e.g.,~$\Ytrainhf$) and test data that has an asterisk superscript (e.g.,~$\xtest$ for one arbitrary test input or the large data set of all test inputs~$\Xtest$).
+Data sets of scalar quantities are written in plain capital letters, such as the vector of row-wise scalar experimental observations~$\Yobs$.
+In contrast, vector-valued quantities, such as the matrix of row-wise vector-valued model inputs~$\Xtrain$, are written with boldface capital letters.
+Furthermore, a distinction is made between training data of a probabilistic model~(indicated by capital letter but without further superscripts, e.g.,~$\Ytrainhf$) and test data of a probabilistic model, that has an asterisk superscript~(e.g.,~$\xtest$ for one arbitrary test input or the large data set of all test inputs~$\Xtest$).

-For forward UQ we seek the whole response density~$\pdf{\yhf}$ which can then be used to calculate any statistic of interest.
+We seek the whole response density~$\pdf{\yhf}$ which can then be used to calculate any statistic of interest.
 The resulting output density for the QoI can be expressed as the integral over the conditional distribution~$\pdf{\yhf|\bx}$ weighted by the density of the input~$\pdf{\bx}$.
-In the special case of a deterministic function~$\yhf(\bx)$, the conditional distribution~$\pdf{\yhf|\bx}$ can be expressed in form of a Dirac distribution~$\pdf{\yhf|\bx}=\dirac{\yhf}{\yhf-\yhf(\bx)}$:
+In the case of a deterministic function~$\yhf(\bx)$, the conditional distribution~$\pdf{\yhf|\bx}$ can be expressed in form of a Dirac distribution~$\pdf{\yhf|\bx}=\dirac{\yhf}{\yhf-\yhf(\bx)}$: